Alma llanera (film)

-Alma llanera (English: "Soul of the Plains") is a 1965 Mexican Western drama film directed by Gilberto Martínez Solares and starring Antonio Aguilar, Flor Silvestre and Manuel Capetillo.
+Alma llanera (English: "Soul of the Plains") is a 1965 Mexican Western drama film, written and directed by Gilberto Martínez Solares, and starring Antonio Aguilar, Flor Silvestre and Manuel Capetillo.
 It features Aguilar portraying his characteristic ranchero film hero.

 Plot

 Two childhood friends, Juan Pablo (Antonio Aguilar) and Ramiro (Manuel Capetillo) meet again, but when a difficult situation arises, the friends are slowly turned into rivals.
 Complicating matters is Juan Pablo's love for Lucía (Flor Silvestre).